 "I hope to think my photos are crafted rather than taken - to take a photo seems to me a little like daylight robbery - any light robbery actually!
 I try to have ideas of images in my head (what I call "neurochromes") before a trip, a dive or an event.

-Translating my imagined and my experienced into imagery - "imagengined" - to allow others to see oceans and wilderness areas as I see them - requires a focused and creative mindfulness that I love about the challenges of wild photography in a process that requires patience, planning and a sincere understanding of the subject, species and systems.
+Translating my imagined and my experienced into imagery - to allow others to see oceans and wilderness areas as I see them - requires a focused and creative mindfulness that I love about the challenges of wild photography in a process that requires patience, planning and a sincere understanding of the subject, species and systems.

 I hope that you enjoy paging through my images.
 Please revisit soon as we try to keep the site as dynamic as we can."